This is the multi-page printable view of this section. Click here to print.

 |

-The constraints when using Secret’s version are as follows.
+The limitations when using a version of Secret are as follows.

-- Up to 100 versions can be stored per Secret.
-Regardless of whether a custom label is set, if the number of versions exceeds 100, the oldest versions will be deleted.
+- You can store up to 100 versions per Secret. * Regardless of whether a custom label is set, if the number of versions exceeds 100, the oldest versions are deleted first.

-- For important versions with custom labels set, create a new Secret before the version is deleted due to quota exceedance, and configure the running application to reference the new Secret.
+- For important versions with custom labels, create a new Secret before the version is deleted due to quota limits, and configure it so that the running application can reference the new Secret.

 Tag

-On the Secrets Manager List page, you can view the tag information of the selected resource, and you can add, modify, or delete it.
+Secrets Manager list page allows you to view the tag information of the selected resource, and to add, modify, or delete it.

 | Category | Detailed description |